This post may contain affiliate links. Read my whole disclosure here.

 - paper bags (I used these treat bags)

-- labels for every bag (I made them at home by printing on these labels, but you can also simply cut and paste the pieces of paper on the bags) – you can download them at the end of this post
+- labels for every bag (I made them at home by printing on these labels, but you can also simply cut and paste the pieces of paper on the bags) – you can download the printable template here

 - small gifts to include in the bags (see more details below).